meeshers/acnh-tracker/README.md

 # Animal Crossing New Horizons Tracker

-This is a personal project utilizing the [ACNH api](http://acnhapi.com/) to help keep track of specific songs, critters, fish, and artwork that is still needed for full completion.
+This is a personal project to practice React and utilizing the [ACNH api](http://acnhapi.com/) to help keep track of specific songs, critters, fish, and artwork that is still needed for full completion.

 ## Current progress